camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

 records into an honest time window without inventing a precise timestamp.

 Real and Demo are logical tenants of the same engine.
 ADC/UART route to Real;
 realtime simulation routes to Demo.
-The Settings -> History segmented control is a view filter only.
+The Settings -> Data tab switcher is a transient file-catalog filter only and defaults to the active source on page entry.
+Usage and browser history always follow the active source.
 Protected Demo fixture files use reserved session zero and fixed past time; they coexist with ordinary recorded Demo sessions without sliding or overlap.
+Fixture V2 is generated from the timestamped `demo-source` capture, spans about 29 hours 45 minutes, retains its one-hour source gap, and initially begins 48 hours before current time.
 Seeding/versioning never touches Real.

 Five rows are buffered in PSRAM and appended as one 280-byte write.
 Segments close after 240 records (about four hours).
 Stale `.open` files retain complete